 Additional Fees - Not Included: $270 port fee payable onboard via cash, Visa or Mastercard, all flights and associated travel to and from Palau, hotels in transit, transfers, dinner ashore on the final night of the trip (June 15), optional Nitrox for $150, optional rental gear.
 Gratuities are not included in the trip package and are at each individual's discretion.

 To reserve your space, email trips@REEF.org or call 305-588-5869.
 A $1,000 per person deposit will be due to confirm your reservation.
 Visit our Trip Policies page for more information on deposit and payment schedules.

 Insurance: Travel insurance is not included.
 REEF strongly recommends that each participant purchase adequate dive travel insurance to protect you from unforeseen circumstances.
 REEF partners with both DiveAssure and DAN to offer travel insurance packages specifically for divers.
 REEF will receive a portion of the proceeds from travel insurance purchases when you click on the following affiliate links for DiveAssure or DAN.

 How to Get There: Participants are responsible for booking flights to/from Koror International Airport (ROR).
 Boarding begins at 4:30pm on June 6.
 It is suggested to arrive in Palau the day prior to boarding.
 Check out is at 8am on June 16.
-Departure flights may be booked for any time on June 16.
+Departure flights may be booked for any time after disembarkation.

 Hotels: The Rock Islands Aggressor is moored at Neco Marine (Malakai) Harbor in Palau.
 A recommended hotel for before and after the trip is Palau Royal Resort, which is within walking distance of Neco Marine Harbor.
 Guests are responsible for making their own hotel arrangements before and after boarding.